 School Offering Program:

 Applicants to Northcentral University's PhD in Business Administration with a specialization in Applied Computer Science program should have a background in the field and hold at minimum a master's degree.
-Applicants who are deficient in applied computer science courses will be required to take foundation classes prior to being formally admitted into the program.
-Northcentral University's online graduate programs should already possess a bachelor's degree.
+Applicants who do not have a master's degree in a generalized business area, such as business management or business administration, or who do not have an undergraduate degree in business may required to take foundation classes prior to being formally admitted into the program.

-Students enrolled in Northcentral University's PhD in Business Administration with a specialization in Applied Computer Science program have an opportunity to study C# programming for doctoral research, complex database management systems, advanced topics in management information systems, distributed computing fundamentals for technology leaders, advanced topics in network communications, other advanced computer science subjects.
+Students enrolled in Northcentral University's PhD in Business Administration with a specialization in Applied Computer Science program have an opportunity to study advanced research methods and design as well as take classes in advanced statistics and business ethics.
+The specialization courses cover advanced topics in complex database management systems, management information and network communication systems, software engineering, and network architecture.
 A dissertation is required for completion of the degree program.

 Program Length/Total Credits Required:

 Financial aid is available to qualifying students.
 Graduate students may apply for Federal Stafford Loan or the Federal Graduate PLUS Loan.
 Military personnel and veterans may qualify for special assistance or tuition reduction.

 Since every student is different, there isn't a "one size fits all" for school information.
 Start dates and tuition often vary between selected programs, and financial aid opportunities are unique to each student's circumstances.
 Complete the form to the right to get the most up-to-date and accurate information based on your selected program and circumstances.

 Still Have Questions?